 Noh flourished before and during the Edo period (1603 to 1867) with feudal lords across the country supporting their own troupes and studying the art form themselves.
 Noh fell from grace at the outset of the subsequent Meiji period (1868-1912) but enough performers had private patrons to keep the art form alive.
 Today, it thrives once more and is recognized as an important part of the nation's heritage.

 There are five categories of noh play, featuring gods, warriors, beautiful women, miscellaneous beings and demons.
 Traditionally, a full day's Noh program would start with the ritual Okina-Sanbaso tale, followed by a play from each of the categories with a kyogen performance between each play.

-Noh performances are typically very long, although abbreviated versions are often staged outdoors in country towns during the summer months.
+Noh performances are typically very long, and are sometimes staged outdoors during the summer months.
 Tokyo's National Noh Theater and similar institutions in Nagoya and Osaka put on regular performances, a number of which include translations, while different noh schools have their own permanent venues, including in Kyoto and Nara.
 Similarly, prefectural and municipal theaters put on performances across the country, although few will provide interpretation facilities for non-Japanese speakers.

 Other performing arts